Miguel Betancourt: Style

-El saludo de la Virgen (The Greeting of the Virgin).
-2021.

 Miguel Betancourt's pictorial art is characterized by a figurative representation articulated through the aesthetic principle of the organic and vegetal, expressed via the compositional concept of the phytomorphic.

 Natural elements, such as trunks, roots, and leaves, hold a central place in Betancourt's work.
 These forms are drawn or accumulated in vibrant compositions projected onto backgrounds featuring parallel structures or balanced zones.
 Since the beginning of his career, nature references have been essential to his artistic identity, almost as if they form part of what could be described as a "vegetal memory."
 Critic Xavier Michelena described this connection in the context of the exhibition Memoria Vegetal (1996): "The canvases and cardboards of his latest exhibition, Memoria Vegetal, filled every corner of his crowded studio, blending with his most beloved flowers and plants, silent remnants of the magical territory of his childhood."On this relationship with the vegetal, Betancourt has stated:"The vegetal is a sign I discovered very early on, and I have developed it consistently.
 At first, it was fortuitous, and later reflection contributed its part."Over four decades of continuous work, various recurring themes can be identified in Betancourt's oeuvre, including the sacred, the urban, the colonial, the calligraphic, the ancestral, and a constant exploration of shrub-like, vegetal, arboreal, and floral elements.
 These themes are encapsulated in the anthological exhibition Según la dirección del viento [According to the Direction of the Wind] (2023).

 Regarding his use of color, Betancourt grounds his palette in the chromatic spectra found in nature and in ancestral textiles of pre-Columbian origin.
 His selection is oriented toward the use of direct tones from which harmonic correspondences emerge, whether through assimilation or contrast.
 For Betancourt, color is not only a technical resource but also a medium imbued with symbolism related to the themes he addresses.